Mashood97/php-payment-gateway-hbl/README.md

 redirectToPortal(string $sessionId)                     | Take session id as parameter and redirect to HBL portal getSessionAndRedirectToPortal(CheckoutReq $checkoutReq) | This method do both work in single request, Get session from HBL and redirect to HBL portal for payment.

+### Public Key

+HBL required RSA 4096 bit key which they use for data encryption in order to secure the request payload over network layer.
+You can generate your own key and replaced with the exact same name as mentioned in [certificate directory](src/HBLPay/Certificates).

 ### Test Cards:
 ```